 What is Naturopathic Medicine…and what can I expect from my treatments?

-Naturopathic Doctors (NDs) are trained in much the same way as conventional MDs.
+Registered Naturopathic Doctors (NDs or RNDs) are trained in much the same way as conventional MDs.
 They attend an accredited 4-year post-graduate, clinically-based naturopathic medical school program, and then successfully pass two sets of National Licensing Board Examinations.
 Naturopathic medical education includes all of the same basic science and biomedical classes as conventional medical school, along with pharmacology, with additional in-depth training in prevention and naturopathic treatment modalities.
-While NDs are trained as Primary Care Physicians, the state in which one sees patients determines their scope of practice.
+The state in which each RND sees patients determines their scope of practice.

 Naturopathic Doctors facilitate the healing process by working with each patient to determine the root cause of their symptoms and then support the body in overcoming that stressor through various treatment methods.
 These may include nutrition and lifestyle management, herbal medicine, homeopathy, supplementation, physical medicine, pharmaceuticals, or referral for more specialized treatment.
 The therapy chosen for each patient is dependent upon the least force deemed necessary to stimulate a change in the body’s own vital energy.
 Naturopathic Doctors also following six guiding principles, which include: